sciZer0/7/c/README.md

 <h3 align="center">This is the continuation of this paper:</h3>

-Fundamental Errors in Science and New Discoveries Changing All Science:<br>
+Discovering Fundamental Logical Errors in Science and Making New Discoveries Changing All Natural Sciences and Philosophy::<br>
 <br>
 New Formula for Force<br>
 New Formula for Work<br>